How to Become a Successful Freelance Copywriter

 You also need a name that you can register as a URL for your website.
 Before settling on a name, make sure you can get the URL.
 Building your freelance copywriting website is the next step.

-Build Your Copywriter Website
+Build Your Freelance Copywriter Website

 This website should be focused just on your freelance writing.
 It should include your portfolio samples, an About page with a picture of you, and, most importantly, contact information.